cs123-stanford/cs123-stanford-2023/README.md

 - TAs: Ankush Dhawan, Sydney Yan, Brandon Vu

-If your university is interesting in hosting this course, contact fleecy@stanford.edu
+If your university is interesting in hosting this course, contact jvclark@stanford.edu